-- Lastly I applied a the Hue/Saturation layer and very lightly tweaked the Hue on the Master Channel to improve the balance between colours.
+- Lastly, I applied a Hue/Saturation layer and very lightly tweaked the Hue on the Master Channel to improve the balance between colours.

 I won’t share the exact settings for all sliders because they will be different for individual photographs depending on lighting conditions.
 The idea is clear enough, experiment!
 This picture is close, very close to the effect people get with the 590nm filter and I’m pretty pleased with it.